Do you believe in yourself?

 When you hear this question, what is your first response?
 Do you think people should believe in themselves?
 Or would you consider the idea – of believing in yourself – selfish?

 Every person’s response to this question will vary, but for some, the idea of believing in one’s self will stir a bit of unease inside.
-So before we begin, let’s address this question: is it selfish to belief in yourself?
+So before we begin, let’s address this question: is it selfish to believe in yourself?

 And the answer is . . .
 NO; it is not selfish to believe in your self!
 Selfishness is an unhealthy focus on self that places the self above others and disregards the well-being of others.
 It is not selfish to believe in yourself.
 ON the contrary, it is your responsibility.
 Believing in your self is vital to your entire well-being.